bufbuild-ru/docs/docs/reference/protovalidate/violations/index.md

 }
 ```

-### constraint_id
+### rule_id

-`constraint_id` is the unique identifier of the `Constraint` that was not fulfilled.
-This is the same `id` that was specified in the `Constraint` message, allowing easy tracing of which rule was violated.
+`rule_id` is the unique identifier of the `Rule` that was not fulfilled.
+This is the same `id` that was specified in the `Rule` message, allowing easy tracing of which rule was violated.

 ### message

 `message` is a human-readable error message that describes the nature of the violation.
-This can be the default error message from the violated `Constraint`, or it can be a custom message that gives more context about the violation.
+This can be the default error message from the violated `Rule`, or it can be a custom message that gives more context about the violation.

 ### for_key